cotse900/cotse900/readme.md

-# Hello everyone.
+# Hello, everyone!
 My name is On.
 - I am learning to code.
-- My niece is a cat.
 - I like food.
-- I learn (human) languages too, along with history and cultures.
+- I learn spoken languages too, along with history and cultures.

-Finally I have my banner now!
+- I like lists.
+- Please feel free to browse my repos for projects, both in programming and spoken languages.

 ![header](https://user-images.githubusercontent.com/78128902/165860405-54591b1d-33c3-4ac9-9ad7-b7d53a78d142.png)